-Lowe : Announces Plans To Invest In More Than 65,000 Jobs In 2019 | MarketScreener
+Lowe : Announces Plans to Invest in More Than 65,000 Jobs in 2019 | MarketScreener

-MOORESVILLE, N.C., Jan.
-4, 2019 /PRNewswire/ -- Lowe's Companies, Inc. (NYSE: LOW) today announced plans to hire more than 65,000 associates this year to improve customer service and product availability.
+Lowe's Companies, Inc. today announced plans to hire more than 65,000 associates this year to improve customer service and product availability.
 Supporting the growth strategy recently announced by the company's leadership, Lowe's hiring investments include:

 As part of this strategic effort, the company has reduced some in-store support functions to simplify operations, including discontinuing the Project Specialist Interiors program.
 The company will continue to provide interior installations, such as cabinets, countertops and flooring, as well as its Project Specialist Exteriors program to support customers in exterior projects such as roofing, siding, fencing and windows.